 A. The existing Northampton Railway Station building and associated buildings, platforms, tracks, infrastructure, security measures, car parking and associated services and facilities will be safeguarded to ensure that the provision of current and future accessible passenger railway services to and from Northampton will be met.
-This will also continue to contribute towards an increased modal shift towards rail usage whilst supporting the
+This will also continue to contribute towards an increased modal shift towards rail usage whilst supporting the provision of on site and related employment.
+These safeguarded areas will include safeguarded road accessibility

-64 Heritage Impact Assessment (Iceni, June 2020)
+&lt;sup>64 Heritage Impact Assessment (Iceni, June 2020)